SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    "1 2 \(3)"
    "1 2 \(1 + 2)"
    var x = 3; "1 2 \(x)"

+Character literals are of type of ``UnicodeScalar``.
+String literals are of type ``String``.

+..
+TR: Is UnicodeScalar the final name for that type?

 ..
 TR: Any context where string literals become implicitly null-terminated?
    That is, is their type always String or could it be char* or NSString?